We all know that coconut oil has an endless list of benefits. Is treating acne one of them? Let’s find out.

 For this method, you will need to put a small amount of the oil on a cotton pad and gently rub it on your eyes.
 After a couple of minutes, wash your eyes with water in order to remove the excess oil.
 If you want, you can also use it for your face makeup.
 Apply the same method, only this time you might need a few cotton pads in order to remove all the makeup.
 Wash your face and apply a night serum (if you need one) afterward.

 Not only will this natural makeup remover work wonders for eye makeup, but it will also leave the delicate skin under the eyes moisturized.
 This can slow down aging as well as help with dark under eye circles and bags.
-Not to mention, the makeup that you’ll put the next day will look flawless under that hydrated skin.
+Not to mention, the makeup that you’ll put on the next day will look flawless under that hydrated skin.

 As mentioned above, coconut oil can hydrate the skin under the eyes and make it appear more youthful and dewy.
 It’s a great option for a natural eye cream because it moisturizes without making the skin look and feels oily afterward.